hack4impact-calpoly/hospice-of-slo/README.md

 ### Overview

 #### Purpose
 The purpose of this application is to improve the volunteer scheduling, communicating, and tracking processes for Hospice of SLO.
+Hospice of SLO is an incorporated 501(c)3 volunteer hospice serving San Luis Obispo County residents who are facing a life-limiting illness, end of life or grief.

 ### Team
 The Hospice of SLO project team consists of 9 Cal Poly students.
 Over the course of about 9 months, we worked as a team to deploy this web application.
 The team members are listed below: